murrain/handbook/team-empowerment/onboarding.md

 * Watch 1-2 recent All Hands calls in [Gong](https://app.gong.io/calls?workspace-id=2632804425585962651&query-id=1992243576695063550).
 Decks are linked out from the event details of the bi-weekly recurring event in Google Calendar.

-* Watch the current product overview (on the Aptible [homepage](https://www.aptible.com/)) and new [Aptible for IaaS product demo](https://www.loom.com/share/cc572e181992499d81f77f23611e072c) to familarize with the current state and future vision of Aptible.
+* Watch the current product overview (on the Aptible [homepage](https://www.aptible.com/)) and new [Aptible for IaaS product demo](https://www.loom.com/share/cc572e181992499d81f77f23611e072c) to familiarize with the current state and future vision of Aptible.

 * Watch 1-2 recent customer discovery calls